VenkteshV/SUNAR/README.md

 # Config for running experiments
 In evaluation/config.ini configure the corresponding paths to downloaded files configure project root directory to PYTHONPATH variable

+Additionally set the following environment variables in the terminal
 ```
 export PYTHONPATH=/path